fenago/generative-adversarial-networks/chapter_16/Lab_12.md

 used for fake or generated images.
 This can be achieved using the ones() NumPy function.
 For
 example:
 ...
-# generate class labels, -1 for ✬real✬
+# generate class labels, -1 for 'real'
 y = -ones((n_samples, 1))
 ...
-# create class labels with 1.0 for ✬fake✬
+# create class labels with 1.0 for 'fake'
 y = ones((n_samples, 1))

 ```